-For example, if a stock is $50, and its EPS is $2.50, then the earnings multiple is 20.
-The stock price is expressed in dollars, the EPS is expressed in dollars per year, so the earnings multiple of 20 is expressed in years- it would take twenty years of $2.50 each year to get $50.
+For example, if a stock is $50, and its EPS is $2.50, then the earnings multiple is $50/$2.50 EPS = 20.
+The stock price is expressed in dollars, the EPS is expressed in dollars per year, so the earnings multiple of 20 is expressed in years.
+It would take twenty years of $2.50 each year to get $50.

 The Earnings Multiple Valuation Approach

-Having an intuitive understanding of what constitutes a “fair range” of earnings multiples for a stock, relative to stability and expected growth, allows an investor to calculate some scenarios about future stock price.
-This method can serve as an alternative to doing Discounted Cash Flow Analysis, and can be used whether or not the company pays a dividend.
+Having an intuitive understanding of what constitutes a “fair range” of earnings multiple for a stock relative to stability and expected growth, allows an investor to calculate some scenarios about future stock price.
+This method can serve as an alternative to doing Discounted Cash Flow Analysis and can be used whether or not the company pays a dividend.

 The method is to estimate EPS growth over a period of years, then place a hypothetical earnings multiple on the EPS figure at the end of that period, and compare that hypothetical stock price to the current stock price, which can allow for quick calculation of expected rate of return over that period.
 There are three components to the final value: